repositive/iris-js/README.md

 }
 ```

 - **request** on a pattern, expecting a single response from one of the handlers registered on a matching pattern.
-The call ensures that the message is dispatched to the RPC server and that it handles the event, the RPC server will reply to the client but the reply messages sent using this mechanism are in general not fault-tolerant; check the register functionality notes for more details.
+The call ensures that the message is dispatched to the RPC server and that it handles the event, if the server does not pick up the message in the timeout interval the message will be discarded, if you want to dispatch an event with no ttl use `emit` instead.

+  If the message is handled on time the RPC server will reply to the client but the reply messages sent using this mechanism are in general not fault-tolerant; check the register functionality notes for more details.

 ```ts
 request<M, R>(opts: RequestOpts<M>): Promise<R>`